ajdavis/emptysquare-hugo/emptysquare/content/java-modelling-toolkit.md

 ![](exercise-2.1-classes.png)

 I set Class 1 to 10 arrivals per second, which we know is too high; it should be at most 5.2.
 The others are 1 per second as in Exercise 2.1.
 Since we have 3 classes, we have to configure how each server handles each class.
-First the I set the service times to 0.1 for each class (since the exercise says they serve 10 jobs per second), then the routing rules.
+First I set the service times to 0.1 for each class (since the exercise says they serve 10 jobs per second), then the routing rules.

 ![](exercise-2.1-service.png)